 If the weather is nice and warm, do a night visit to bask in the expansive glow of the “City of Lights”.
 If it’s colder, you’ll want to keep your visit to during the day.
 Trust me.

 Like I said, my visit was in the late afternoon in April.
-The weather was magnificent during the day, but when the sun starting going down, boy it got cold!
+The weather was magnificent during the day, but when the sun starting going down, boy it got cold.

-Cost to Tour the Eiffel Tower
+Cost of Eiffel Tower Tours

 Multiple tower levels, and walking vs riding the lift, give you pricing options for your self-guided Eiffel Tower visit.
-If you want a guided tour of the tower, you have multiple pricing options here, too!
+If you want a guided tour of the tower, you have multiple pricing options here, too.

 As I noted above, it is advised to purchase your ticket in advance to minimize your time in line, especially if you are visiting during high season and/or peak day visitation times.
 Eiffel Tower tickets can be bought online.